davsar89/COSMIC_RAY_FLUXES/README.md

 Acknowledgement
   This program uses a random generator based on Mersenne Twister method, which is developed by Prof. M. Matsumoto of Hiroshima University.

-Contact
-  If you have any questions or requests on this program, please E-mail to nsed-expacs@jaea.go.jp
   ```